OneMadGypsy/serialz/README.md

     #serializer init vars
     #since InitVar is used, these vars will not be available for serialization
-    #which is perfect, nothing from the actual serializer should be saved
     autoload  :InitVar = True
     overwrite :InitVar = False